 - Pension Scheme – King’s is an accepted school for the purposes of Teachers’ Pensions and also offers an enhanced Defined Contribution Pension Scheme for Support staff.

-- School Fees – There is generous fee remission for children of employees who attend schools in the King’s Foundation (pro-rata for part-time staff).
+- School Fees – There is a generous fee remission for up to two children of employees who attend schools in the King’s Foundation (pro-rata for part-time staff).

 - Professional Development – You can look forward to a genuinely rewarding role as well as career development and support for professional studies, if appropriate.
 Whatever the role, we offer excellent training and development.
 We are also committed to promoting from within whenever we can, giving the chance to build a great future at King’s.